Unfinished Barn Door

 There are also other things that may factor into the decision depending on the person.

-For example, hardwood doors are generally regarded as the least environmentally friendly option, as the trees the wood comes from take longer to grow and may be sourced from nature.
+For example, hardwood doors are often seen as the least eco-friendly choice.
+The trees used for this wood take a long time to grow and may come from nature.

-Another example would be the length you plan to stay in your home.
-If you’re renting or planning on moving soon, a cheaper, temporary option may be a better idea than an expensive, solid oak door.
+Another example is how long you plan to stay in your home.
+If you’re renting or moving soon, a cheaper, temporary option might be better than an expensive solid oak door.

 No matter what you choose, there’s bound to be the perfect wood door for you out there!